 Across Britain’s vast empire, from the eighteenth to the twentieth century, there were thousands of communities that were the target of vicious punitive campaigns and raids, whenever local populations showed the slightest unwillingness to cooperate.
-Determined to extend imperial rule wherever they could expropriate vital commodities for profit, the British routinely resorted to a strategy of terror to ‘teach’ any unruly natives ‘a salutary lesson,’ The towns and villages of ‘recalcitrant tribes’ were burned, bulldozed, shelled or bombed, their dwellings ruthlessly ransacked and their inhabitants rendered homeless or slaughtered.
-The merciless methods intimidated many into submission, but many others were roused to resist, often at great personal cost.
+Determined to extend imperial rule wherever they could expropriate vital commodities for profit, the British routinely resorted to a strategy of terror to ‘teach’ any unruly natives ‘a salutary lesson.’
+The towns and villages of ‘recalcitrant’ populations were burned, bulldozed, shelled or bombed, their dwellings ruthlessly ransacked and their inhabitants rendered homeless or slaughtered.
+These methods intimidated many into submission, but others were roused to resist, often at great personal cost.

-These now forgotten acts of colonial terrorism were occasionally mentioned in contemporary British press reports but were justified on the grounds of racial superiority and advancing ‘civilisation’.
-This has allowed the author to rely extensively on newspaper archives and military memoirs to gradually piece together the stories and pretexts behind hundreds of acts of violent collective punishment.
+These now forgotten acts of colonial savagery were occasionally referred to by correspondents in contemporary British press reports, even if usually downplayed and justified on the grounds of racial superiority and promoting ‘civilisation’.
+This has allowed the author to rely extensively on newspaper archives as well as military memoirs to gradually piece together the stories and pretexts behind hundreds of acts of violent collective punishment.
 This is history that you won’t have been taught at school.

 When considering how we learn about and remember British history, it is worth considering some comments by the linguist and political activist Noam Chomsky, who is well known for being unusually critical of American foreign policy and its long record of military interventions overseas.
 He makes an incisive observation about the fate of historical anniversaries, that ‘important ones’ like Pearl Harbour are commemorated with ‘due solemnity,’ while those that would mar self-assurance and pride are either expunged or if too big, like Vietnam in the 1960s or Iraq in 2003, they are downplayed and excused as mere ‘mistakes.’1